m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 OneStop Electronics' total sales from 2019 to 2022 reached $28M, with 108K total orders.
 The company's average order value (AOV) across all years stands at $260 per order.

 - In 2020, the company experienced a significant spike in sales across all metrics.
 Sales revenue more than doubled to $10M, driven by a twofold increase in order volume (34K orders).
 The average order value also saw a 30% year-over-year (YoY) increase, reaching $300.
 March 2020 marked the highest month-over-month (MoM) growth in the company's history, with a 50% increase in sales.
-This surge can likely be attributed to the impact of COVID-19 and the resulting lockdowns.
+This surge can likely be attributed to the impact of COVID-19 and the resulting lockdowns

 - However, since 2020, the company has struggled to sustain the high sales levels seen during the pandemic.
 As global activities returned to normal, OneStop Electronics experienced a decline in YoY growth, with sales revenue dropping by 10% in 2021 and a sharper decline of 46% in 2022.
-AOV and order count have also followed a similair trend.
+AOV and order count have also followed a similair trend

 <p align="center" width="100%">
 <img src="https://github.com/user-attachments/assets/8af24b46-5e93-4d26-87cb-f435ac9304ce">